1619. Prize collection

 if (n > 1): dp[1] = max(lst[0], lst[1])

-Compute the answers for the remaining houses.
+Compute the answers for the remaining boxes.

 for i in range(2, len(lst)):